joshday/IntroToJulia/index.md

 - Just-in-time (JIT) compilation using LLVM
 - Clean, familiar syntax

-## Multiple Dispatch and How to Utilize it
+## Multiple Dispatch

-- Multiple dispatch is the idea that a function calls a different *method* depending on the types of the arguments.
+- Multiple dispatch is the idea that a function calls a different *method* depending on the types of the arguments (more on this later).

 ```julia; repl;
 f(x::Int) = 1